 The lesson outline given in this document is the actual content that is in the online teaching sessions.
 The sample couple who is taking the lessons are Sam and Debbie.
 Since it is Sam who is taking the lesson in this document, the script and questions will refer to Debbie as the fiancée.
 Content presented to the individual will vary because the path of teaching may vary according to the way the questions are answered.
 The answers chosen by our test male are bolded.
-It is possible that you will not see all of the possible lesson content as some questions such as, "Are you a Christian?" if answered negatively might divert to a video presenting the plan of salvation.
-However, you are seeing the majority of the content that is presented.
+You will not see all of the possible lesson content as some questions such as, "Are you a Christian?" if answered negatively will divert to a video presenting the plan of salvation.
+However, you will see the majority of the content that is presented.